wwermager/aws-cdk-with-custom-constructs/README.md

 ## Architecture

-This CDK application creates a custom L3 construct called RdsWithBastionHost.
+This CDK application creates a custom L3 construct called AuroraMysqlWithBastionHost.
 This construct creates the following:

 - VPC with public, private and isolated subnets
 - RDS Aurara MySQL cluster